ikivanc/OCRVisualizer/README.md

 </configuration>
 ```

-Now you can define your `Field Names` under Key-Value pairs in settings and values of these fields will be detected by their positions on the document and it'll pop-up the values.
+Now you can define your `Field Extraction` under Key-Value pairs in `Manage Key-Value` under `Field Extraction` menu and values of these fields will be detected by their positions on the document and detected values will be listed in same panel.

 ![](screenshots/ExtractKeyValueSettings.png)